-In Washington, a DUI (driving under the influence) is generally considered a “second offense” when the motorist has one prior DUI conviction that occurred within the past seven years.
+In Washington, a DUI (driving under the influence) is generally considered a "second offense" when the motorist has one prior DUI conviction that occurred within the past seven years.
 This article discusses some of the consequences of a second-offense DUI in Washington.
-(Also, read about the penalties for a first and third DUI in Washington.)

 Washington defines DUI as driving or being in actual physical control of a vehicle while: